Are You on Track to Meet Your Retirement Goals?

 When you reach age 50, your goal should be to have a net worth that is four times your annual salary.
 For example, if you were earning $100,000 throughout your forties, your target net worth goal should be $400,000.
 This sounds daunting, but consider the magic of compound interest.
 If you began investing in your twenties, you’ve been earning returns on the money you’ve invested for thirty years – and you’ve also earned returns on those returns.
 If you started saving a bit later, there’s still time to begin saving more aggressively now.

 Your retirement may be just a decade or so away, meaning it’s time to seriously take stock of the kind of retirement you want to have – and whether you’re on track to achieve it.
-Hitting recommended net worth milestones is great, but it still may not allow you to plan the retirement of your dreams.
+Hitting recommended net worth milestones are great, but it still may not allow you to plan the retirement of your dreams.
 Get serious about planning and make changes in your asset mix and savings plan to ensure you’ll meet your personal retirement goals.

 In Your 60s: Keep Your Eye on the Ball

 Once you’ve reached age 60, your net worth should be roughly equal to six times your annual salary.
 Simply multiply your salary by six and you’ll have your net worth target.
-However, it’s important to remember that general recommended targets may not be in line with what your retirement needs will be.
-Your lifestyle, zip code and retirement travel plans all play a role in determining what your personal net worth benchmark should be at this age.
+However, it’s important to remember that the general recommended targets may not be in line with what your retirement needs will be.
+Your lifestyle, zip code, and retirement travel plans all play a role in determining what your personal net worth benchmark should be at this age.

 Ensure your retirement income will be about 85 percent of the amount you earned while working.
 If you’re looking forward to a quiet retirement, you may not need that much.
 If you’re planning to travel the globe, you may need more.
 At any rate, this rule of thumb is a good place to start, so make sure you have your ducks in a row so there are no surprise dips in your income once you leave the working world behind.